srodrigo23/srodrigo23/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\
+🎓 &nbsp;I studied Systems and Informatic Ingeniering at the San Simon's University.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🌱 &nbsp;I'm on track for learning more about Artificial Intelligence and Data Science in a Master Degree Course.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp;Feel free to reach out to me for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at rodrigosergio93@gmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé]() for more details about me.
+📄 &nbsp;Please have a look at my [CV]() for more details about me.
 I'm open to feedback and suggestions!

 ### 🛠 &nbsp;Tech Stack